ArnaudoAnnA/SE_team3_thesis_management/client/src/test/manual/ApplicationsProfessor_FE.md

 ![Screenshot](./screenshots/browseTabs.png)

-There a classification of the proposal depending on their state:
+There a classification of the proposals depending on their state:
 - Pending
 - Accepted
 - Rejected